appelc/Nkhotakota_camera_traps/README.md

 8. Ensure [Njobvu-AI](https://github.com/sullichrosu/Njobvu-AI) is installed locally
 9. Open `njobvu_project.py` in a text editor and update **njobvu_dir** (line 12) with the location of your local **Njobvu-AI-main** folder
-10. Run the code below, then open the Njobvu-AI program to view the project
+10. Run the code below, replacing "OUTfile.txt" with the name of the output file generated in Step 7.
+Then open the Njobvu-AI program to view the project.

 ```
 python njobvu_project.py path/to/base_dir/image_folder/OUTfile.txt